-The ability to make use of public domain material is a boon for users of digital technology, as it allows the digitisation, adaptation and re-publication of works for anyone to access, use and share.
-A rapidly growing interest in New Zealand history, culture and people means that there is also often demand for older material that can be searched for online, downloaded and put to free use.
+The ability to make use of public domain material is a boon for users of digital technology, as it allows the digitisation, adaptation, and republication of works for anyone to access, use, and share.
+A rapidly growing interest in New Zealand history means that there is also often demand for older material that can be searched for online, downloaded, and put to free use.

 No. As a consequence of recent extensions to copyright terms in Australia, the United States, Europe and the United Kingdom, New Zealand currently has some of the shortest terms for copyright in the English speaking world.
 A significant number of works created in 1969 or earlier are out of copyright in New Zealand - however, an equally significant number are still in copyright.
 This means that you cannot simply assume old material is out of copyright based on the year it was created or published - you will need to do some homework to confirm material really is in the public domain.
 You should also be aware that public domain content in New Zealand may still be in copyright for overseas users.
 Our Guide on Enabling Use and Re-use has some of the steps you can follow to establish material is really in the public domain.